-The following is a description of certain terms and conditions of the Bonds, which description is qualified in its entirety by reference to the Bond Order.
-A copy of the Bond Order may be obtained from the District upon request to Coats Rose, P.C., Dallas, Texas, Bond Counsel.
-The Bond Order authorizes the issuance and sale of the Bonds and prescribes the terms, conditions and provisions for the payment of the principal of and interest on the Bonds by the District.
+The following is a description of certain terms and conditions of the Bonds, which description is qualified in its entirety by reference to the Bond Orders.
+Copies of the Bond Orders may be obtained from the District upon request to Coats Rose, P.C., Dallas, Texas, Bond Counsel.
+The Bond Orders authorize the issuance and sale of the Bonds and prescribe the terms, conditions and provisions for the payment of the principal of and interest on the Bonds by the District.

-The Bonds are dated May 1, 2020, and will mature on September 1 of the years and in principal amounts indicated on the inside of the cover page hereof.
-The Bonds will accrue interest from May 1, 2020, at the stated interest rates indicated on the inside cover page hereof.
-Interest on the Bonds will be payable September 1, 2020, and on each March 1 and September 1 thereafter (each an "Interest Payment Date") until maturity or prior redemption.
+The Bonds are dated November 1, 2021, and will mature on September 1 of the years and in principal amounts indicated on the inside of the cover page hereof.
+Interest on the Bonds accrues beginning November 1, 2021, and is payable March 1, 2022, and each September 1 and March 1 thereafter (each an "Interest Payment Date") until maturity or prior redemption.

 The Bonds will be issued as fully registered bonds in principal denominations of \$5,000 or any integral multiple thereof.
 Principal of the Bonds will be payable to a Bondholder thereof at maturity or earlier redemption upon presentation of Bonds at the principal payment office of Zions Bancorporation, National Association, Houston, Texas (the "Paying Agent/Registrar").
 Interest on the Bonds will be payable by check, dated as of the interest payment date, and mailed by the Paying Agent/Registrar to Bondholders as shown on the records of the Paying Agent/Registrar at the close of business on the 15th day of the calendar month next preceding each Interest Payment Date (the "Record Date"), or by other such customary banking arrangements as may be acceptable to the Paying Agent/Registrar and the Bondholder at the expense and risk of the Bondholder.